mitmedialab/rr_interaction/README.md

 actions, list the name of the speech-action set to play.
 For example:

 `ROBOT   DO intro-1`

+You can also enable or disable fidgets with the FIDGET action.
+Specify the name of the fidget set (EMPTY, SPEECH, PHYSICAL), which correspond to the names in "/[r1d1\_msgs](https://github.com/mitmedialab/r1d1_msgs "/r1d1_msgs")/TegaAction".
+For example:

+`ROBOT  FIDGET  SPEECH`

 The robot commands also include a few special commands that indicate that one of the robot commands from a special list such as `STORY_INTROS` or